Images of Abscess (3)

 An abscess is an infection characterized by a collection of pus under the skin.
 Bacteria commonly causing abscesses are Staphylococcus aureus (commonly known as “staph”) and Streptococcus (commonly known as “strep”).
 These bacteria enter the skin through any cracks or injury to the skin.
 The area of skin then becomes tender, warm, and swollen over days to 1-2 weeks, and a fever may develop.
 Abscesses can sometimes form if minor superficial skin infections are not treated appropriately and in a timely fashion.
 Most abscesses resolve quickly once appropriately treated.

 Factors that predispose individuals to developing an abscess include:

-- Any skin infection, especially those that are untreated
+- Any skin infection, especially those that are untreated.

-- Intravenous drug abuse
+- Intravenous drug abuse.